In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 Use cases of in-app messages to improve the app experience

-Having covered the main types of in-app messages and their general applications, let’s have a closer look at more specific use cases where they shine.
+Now that we have covered the main types of in-app messages and their general applications, let’s take a closer look at some specific use cases where I’ve seen them deliver outstanding results.

 Sending personalized messages in the user onboarding process